Certified California Sustainable Winegrowing (CCSW) Resources

 Chain of Custody (for wineries planning to use the wine logo/certification claims on the wine label)

-- Performance Metrics - Metrics guidance document that includes details on what needs to be measured, recorded and calcuated to meet the metrics requirement.
+- Metrics Guidance 2020 - Metrics guidance document that includes details on what needs to be measured, recorded and calculated to meet the metrics requirement.
+Participants should begin collecting data and tracking metrics in their first year of certification, but metrics will not be audited until the second year audit.
 You may use your own system, the metrics calculator in the SWP online system, or use the template provided in the guidance document.
 Vineyards must measure and record water use and nitrogen applied annually.
 Wineries must measure and record water use, energy use, and greenhouse gas emissions (GHGs) related to energy and refrigerants annually.

-- Red/Yellow List Common Trade Names - This document contains the CERTIFIED SUSTAINABLE red and yellow listed (prohibited and/or restricted) crop protection materials.
+- Red and Yellow List with Common Trade Names- This document contains the CCSW red and yellow listed (prohibited and/or restricted) crop protection materials.
 These materials are regulated as restricted by the US Environmental Protection Agency and/or California DPR.

-- Yellow List Use Form - Complete this form with your application for certification when using crop protection materials from the yellow list.
+- Yellow Use List CSWA Form- Complete this form and submit with the annual audit report when using crop protection materials from the yellow list.

 - Fees - Fees are based on the total acreage and/or case production being certified.
 Payment of annual fees is required prior to the issuance of a certificate each year.